ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Tree-Based Context Module

 \textbf{Stage 4 (optional; ordered tables): boundary refinement and alignment.} When order is meaningful and we want clean contiguous spans, we scan the table again in prompt-sized windows and align each window to the conceptual map, refining where a new chunk begins.
 We optionally enforce a switch budget \(s\) to avoid oscillatory boundary decisions.

-\textbf{Recursion and stopping.} After Stage 3 (and Stage 4 when applicable), we recurse on any resulting group/span that still exceeds a leaf budget \(B\) (maximum columns per leaf); \(B\) determines the stopping condition and thus the overall tree height.
+\textbf{Recursion and stopping.} After Stage 3 (and Stage 4 when applicable), we recurse on any resulting group/span that still exceeds a lowest-level group budget \(B\) (maximum columns summarized together before attaching individual column leaves beneath that group); \(B\) determines the stopping condition and thus the overall tree height.

 In practice, this procedure yields stable contiguous spans and supports multi-level recursion even for very wide tables.